 What is the best weapon you can have in a science fiction novel?
 Sometimes, the answer is ‘who’ and not ‘what.’
-Karen Osborne, debut author of Architects of Memory, joined us to share her favorite humans turned weapons of science fiction—do you agree with her choices?
+Karen Osborne, debut author of Architects of Memory and the newly released Engines of Oblivion, joined us to share her favorite humans turned weapons of science fiction—do you agree with her choices?

 By Karen Osborne